BillSkentos/Memory-Game-/README.md

 #Project Overview

 This a simple project that fetches pokemon data from a public API and displays pokemon as cards on the screen .
 If you click on a pokemon card the cards are reshuffled and rendered again on the screen and the goal is to click all pokemon pictures once to win .
 If you click on the same picture twice you lose .
-Everyything below was generated with Create-React-App .
+Everything below was generated with Create-React-App .

 # Getting Started with Create React App